awsdocs/aws-cloud9-user-guide/doc_source/setup.md

-# Team Setup for AWS Cloud9<a name="setup"></a>
+# Team setup for AWS Cloud9<a name="setup"></a>

 This topic explains how to use [AWS Identity and Access Management \(IAM\)](https://aws.amazon.com/iam/) to enable multiple users within a single AWS account to use AWS Cloud9\.
-To set up to use AWS Cloud9 for any other usage pattern, see [Setting Up AWS Cloud9](setting-up.md) for the correct instructions\.
+To set up to use AWS Cloud9 for any other usage pattern, see [Setting up AWS Cloud9](setting-up.md) for the correct instructions\.

 These instructions assume that you have \(or will have\) administrative access to a single AWS account\.
 For more information, see [The AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) and [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 If you already have an AWS account but you do not have administrative access to it, see your AWS account administrator\.